iFatihUcar/GTA-SA-Object-Recognition-with-AlexNet/README.md

 <h1> Dataset </h1>

-Dataset contains 5000 car image 5000 human image.
+Dataset contains 5000 car and image 5000 human image.
 Here is the some samples.

 <h4> Human </h4>